One-dimensional topology and topolectrics of nonsymmorphic Kramers degenerate systems: Topolectric circuit realization of nonsymmorphic models

 Taking finite chains, with topological transitions occurring at the center of the chain, results in zero-energy states hosted on solitons and corresponding peaks in the impedance that are localized onto the solitons according to Eq.~(\ref{2PI}).
 We first plot the impedance for a system with 400 nodes, current input at the first site in the `electron' channel, and a soliton between $N_\mathrm{D}^\mathrm{NS}=4$ and $N_\mathrm{D}^\mathrm{NS}=3$ as a function of frequency in Fig.~\ref{z4impedances}(a).
 Here a large peak is observed at the resonant frequency.
-For the same system as Fig.~\ref{z4impedances}(a), we plot the impedance as a function of the output node, where peaks are observed at the edges of the $N_\mathrm{D}^\mathrm{NS}=3$ section of the chain which hosts MZM.
+For the same system we then plot the impedance as a function of the output node, Fig.~\ref{z4impedances}(b), where peaks are exponentially (linearly in the log scale) localized at the edges of the $N_\mathrm{D}^\mathrm{NS}=3$ section of the chain, which hosts MZM.
 By deforming the parameter values, the transition may then be between $N_\mathrm{D}^\mathrm{NS}=4$ and $N_\mathrm{D}^\mathrm{NS}=2$.
 As neither side of this transition is in a phase that hosts MZM, the only contribution to the impedance peak is from the soliton.
 Fig.~\ref{z4impedances}(c) shows that the on-resonance peak for current output on the soliton is of the same order of magnitude as the off-resonance impedances, although Fig.~\ref{z4impedances}(d) does show that there is some small localization on the soliton despite the small magnitude.
 To obtain a more measurable impedance, we instead construct an atomically smooth soliton with a texture in the grounding components $L_0$ and $C_0$ between phases $N_\mathrm{D}^\mathrm{NS}=4$ and $N_\mathrm{D}^\mathrm{NS}=2$.
 The texture is described by

 where $l$ is the index of a given node in the electron chain and $\mu_\mathrm{max}$ is the value of the onsite energy, Eq.~(\ref{z4equivalencesmu}), at infinity.
 We plot the impedance in the presence of a smooth soliton with width $\zeta=N/4$ as a function of frequency in Fig.~\ref{z4impedances}(e).
 This shows a much more distinct peak when compared to the atomically sharp soliton in Fig.~\ref{z4impedances}(c), and the impedance as a function of output node shows the corresponding peak at the center of the chain.
 Finally, we plot the impedance for a system with a soliton in the superconducting phase, Fig.~\ref{topoz4schematic}(b), between phases $N_\mathrm{D}^\mathrm{NS}=3$ and $N_\mathrm{D}^\mathrm{NS}=1$ as a function of frequency in Fig.~\ref{z4impedances}(g) and as a function of output node in Fig.~\ref{z4impedances}(h).
 Large peaks in the impedance are found localized at both ends of the chain in addition to localization on the soliton at the center of the chain.
 This is due to both $N_\mathrm{D}^\mathrm{NS}=3$ and $N_\mathrm{D}^\mathrm{NS}=1$ hosting MZM.